claudioMiraka/NasaExplorer-iOS/README.md

 # NasaApiExplorer
-Personal project to explore some of the api from https://api.nasa.gov/ , and SwiftUi.
+Personal project to learn more about SwiftUi using some of the api from https://api.nasa.gov/.

 ## Screenshots